Skip to main content

 Participant retention rates for the ESCAPE-pain programme for knees and hips

 We measure the number of ESCAPE-pain participants who complete the programme which means they have attended at least 75% of the sessions.
-The graph below illustrates the average retention rate for the programme per quarter, over the past financial year 2019-2020.
+The graph illustrates the average retention rate for the programme, from 2021-2023.